e-middleton/CSC120FP/cheatsheet.md

 In the mine you must answer the riddle of a door in order to walk south into the yarn trove, the answer is "yarn"

+You don't have to go into the mushroom circle, there's nothing of interest, but the way is blocked by a door who's riddle's answer is "bit"

 try talking to items in locations, I think it's funny also please look at people and objects, I spent way too much time on descriptions